The Turbine of Torment Over Worry! Checkout Your "Worry Log". Things May Be Not as Bad as They Might Appear!

 Dr. Herbert Benson in his decades of work showing how positive meditation is also, correspondingly has shown how deleterious and poisonous our self-inflicted stress responses can put us behind the eight ball.
 “Chewing the Cud” of repetitious worry in our own personal mental terrain has the effect of NOT digesting and allowing our bodies to absorb and assimilate.
 Rather we get soaked with harmful substances which lead to very real health problems.

 The phrase “passive brooding” is well chosen.
-It holds in it the key to why “chewing the cud” is so damaging.
-Passivity carries with it a sense of helplessness.
-The over and over of repetition that is passive means that our minds are functioning in unconscious cycles.
-If you think about it, this function can become so persistent and powerful, it is as if we are walking around in a semi-unconscious state.
 The “Passivity” makes us in a way “somnambulistic”.
 Yes, we are awake, but the empty passivity allows the Turbine of Thought to whirl away, putting unnecessary destructive mileage on our hearts, blood pressure and stomach acid levels.

 “And what have you discovered?”
 I asked.